dcreager/dcreager.net/content/shared-library-versions.markdown

 of change, and each time you cut a new release, you "bump" the portion that lines up with the "strongest" change that you've made to the public API.
 Any backwards incompatible changes?
 Bump the major version, set minor and patch to
-0. Any backwards compatible changes?
+0. Only backwards compatible changes?
 Bump the minor version, set patch to 0.
 No changes at all?
 Bump the patch level.
-This intuitively lines up with what many project maintainers were doing anyway, and semver just codifies those as an explicit set of rules.
+This intuitively lines up with what many project maintainers were doing anyway; semver just codifies that behavior as an explicit set of rules.

 {::comment}
 What about bug fixes?
 Most versioning schemes describe how the library is